 What Is Spondylolisthesis?

-Spondylolisthesis is a slippage of a vertebrae either forward (anterolisthesis) or backward (retrolisthesis).
+Spondylolisthesis is a slippage of vertebrae either forward (anterolisthesis) or backward (retrolisthesis).
 Spondylolisthesis usually occurs toward the base of the lumbar region of your spine.

 What Are The Causes and Symptoms Of Spondylolisthesis?

 Spondylolisthesis has three main causes: (1) you may be born with the condition; or (2) caused by degenerative conditions; or (3) trauma from an accident.
-Our clients typically suffer symptoms from this type of an injury after a sudden jolt to the spine from either a fall or a sudden impact from an motor vehicle accident.
+Our clients typically suffer symptoms from this type of an injury after a sudden jolt to the spine from either a fall or a sudden impact from a motor vehicle accident.

 Many people will not know they have problems until either an x-ray or an MRI is performed.
 However, you should be aware of several symptoms that may indicate spondylolisthesis: (1) pain spreading across the lower back; (2) tightness in the hamstrings; (3) pain, weakness, numbness or tingling spreading down the leg to the foot; (4) an inability to control your bladder or bowel function; (5) if the case is advanced enough there may be a noticeable change in how people stand and walk, typically evident by developing a waddling style of walking.